-Editor’s note: This popular post has been updated with new data so you can make the best decisions possible on how to reduce employee absenteeism at your organization.
+Editor’s note: This popular post has been updated with new data so you can make the best decisions possible on how to reduce workation-induced employee absences at your organization.

 With increased accessibility to work from virtually anywhere at any time, along with flexible work-from-home policies, we all know the line has blurred between office hours and leisure time.
 As a result, even when we are physically out of the office or on vacation, our mindsets often remain in work mode.

 According to a study by National Public Radio, the Robert Wood Johnson Foundation, and Harvard T.H.
 Chan School of Public Health, less than half of us take all our vacation time, and when we do, we still do a significant amount of work while on paid time off.
 A manager can interrupt family time at the beach to demand a last minute report, or a junior worker can tear her boss away from a great novel to smooth things over with an irate client.

 Workations have become so common that the idea of unplugging doesn’t feel normal anymore.
 An Intel study found that more than half of U.S. participants could not unplug from their digital devices while on vacation even though they intended to.
 Additionally, 68% of U.S. participants reported checking their personal and work email at least once a day while on vacation.

 Why Workations Can Lead to Increased Employee Absences

 Workations happen when you don’t “turn off”; you stay connected and available to the office during your vacation.
 (It’s important here to make the distinction between corporate retreats — which can boost team morale — and individuals working during paid time off).

 Vacations aren’t just a generosity provided by employers.
 They exist for a reason.
 Think about cyclists who over-train and then fail to perform because, in an effort to get faster and stronger, they’ve gone well beyond their body’s ability to recover.
 It’s similar with work.